-In our introduction to StubHub, we mentioned that it's a peer-to-peer service.
-This means that you're buying tickets from (or selling tickets to) other StubHub users -- essentially, random people on the Internet -- rather than StubHub itself.
-We realize that this may make potential users uneasy (and we don't blame you), so we'll try to put those fears to rest by giving you a safety primer on StubHub.
+In our introduction to StubHub, we mentioned that it’s a ticket resale site.
+This means that you’re buying tickets from (or selling tickets to) other StubHub users — essentially, random people on the Internet — rather than StubHub itself.
+We realize that this may make potential users uneasy (and we don’t blame you), so we’ll try to put those fears to rest by giving you a safety primer on StubHub.

 StubHub is definitely a legit company.
 It’s owned by eBay, one of the largest e-commerce companies in America (if not the world).
 It also has sponsorships with over 100 organizations worldwide, including many sports teams and leagues, as well as some technology companies (such as Apple, Spotify, and Uber).

 StubHub is legit, so the question you should be asking is: “Are sellers on StubHub legit?”
 We’ll do our best to answer that question below.

 Overall, StubHub is fairly reliable, but this depends on how your tickets are delivered.
 If you can download your tickets right from StubHub, then it’s very reliable.
 If you need to get them over email, it’s a little less reliable.
 If you have to have your tickets shipped to you, then things start to get iffy.